-This course addresses the foundations of health care, delving into health care delivery systems within the US, public health concepts, epidemiology, disease concepts and models of care.
-Medical terminology concepts are included in conjunction with the study of the body, i.e. general systems, functions, and high prevalence of chronic diseases.
-Also included are documentation, reporting and care coordination.
+This course addresses the foundations of community health care, delving into health care delivery systems within the U.S., public health concepts, epidemiology, disease concepts and models of care as well as community needs, barriers and access issues.
+Medical terminology concepts are included in conjunction with the study of the body, i.e. general systems, functions, the high prevalence of chronic diseases across the lifespan, and how the community can aid or hinder healing.
+A holistic view of health and wellbeing, as well as cultural competency, is also addressed, and how those aspects play a role within the concept of healthcare.
+Also included are documentation, reporting, and care coordination.
 There is an additional fee for this course.
 Students must have permission of the CHW Program Director.
-PreReq: GEN 105, ENG 101, GEN 125 or INF 125, and SPE 105.
+PreReq: GEN 110, ENG 101, GEN 125, and SPE 105.
 Qualifies for First 15.